On Religion

 On Religion: Speeches to its Cultured Despisers (German: Über die Religion: Reden an die Gebildeten unter ihren Verächtern) is a book written by the German theologian Friedrich Schleiermacher (1768–1834).
 Originally published in 1799, two further editions were released in Schleiermacher's lifetime in 1806 and 1821.

 Schleiermacher wrote On Religion while teaching and preaching in Berlin.
 The Enlightenment had invigorated scientific and historical research, overshadowing theology in the university.
 In this work, Schleiermacher defends religion against the skepticism of a modern audience.

 Composition

 Since the early age of 15, Schleiermacher had been personally grappling with the most significant issues of Christology, particularly his own doubt in regard to the problem of atonement.
 He entered a Moravian seminary in Barby, Saxony in 1785, only to lead to his eventual expulsion for engaging in heretical philosophic discourse.
 He left for the University of Halle and completed his first theological examination some five years later.
-Following his graduation, Schleiermacher took up a teaching post in Berlin in 1793 and joined the Charity Hospital in 1796 as a regular preacher.
+Following his graduation, Schleiermacher took up a teaching post at the University of Berlin in 1793 and joined the Charité Hospital in 1796 as a regular preacher.